theckhd/ALIA/README.md

 Ten-minute countdown timer to help gague progress.
 Also to make those last-second kills even more epic.

 ### Cast Bar
 A cast bar for the lurker that shows even when the lurker isn't your current target.
-Can be toggled using `/setoption alia_castbar (true/false)`
+Can be toggled using `/setoption alia_castbar (true/false)` and resized using `/setoption alia_castbar_scale #` (default: 1)

 ## Addon Layout
 The displays can be moved (click & drag) in GUIEdit mode, and save their position between sessions.